1. 3 Good CV Examples for the First Job [2024]

 • Market research and analysis: Identifying key trends and competitors’ strengths to tailor marketing strategies.

-• Social media marketing: Leading marketing campaigns on key social media platforms and studying campaign performance for improvement.
+• Social media marketing: Leading marketing campaigns on key social media platforms and optimising campaign performance.

-• Email marketing: Implementing email marketing campaigns and analysing metrics to optimize future activities.
+• Email marketing: Implementing email marketing campaigns and analysing metrics to improve future strategies.

 • Communication skills: Communicating about ideas and brainstorming with colleagues to achieve better results.

-• Time management: Prioritizing tasks effectively and maximizing productivity during challenging times.
+• Time management: Prioritising tasks effectively and maximising productivity during challenging times.

 • Attention to detail: Paying attention to details, quality standards, and specific requirements.